 So you’ve decided to host a party on this hotly anticipated national day off.
 But why does that mean should you be stuck doing all the hard work and heavy lifting?
-Stay relaxed while entertaining this Labor Day with eight easy party ideas.
+Stay relaxed while entertaining this Labor Day with seven easy party ideas.

 Consider an all-white dress code.

 Give your guests the opportunity to have one last hurrah with their summer wardrobes as a nod to the (outmoded) sartorial ban on white threads.
 (As a bonus: this theme is also reminiscent of a certain hip-hop mogul’s legendary soirees.)
 Encourage partygoers to wear their whitest dresses, pants, and sandals.